 Because you already have core mechanics and competencies already dialled in, you can opt for the most innovative options on the market such as the Babolat Aero drive GT or the Pure Drive model by the same manufacturer.

-If you want something that can provide the kind of awesome topspin control and power that Rafa Nadal gets on his shots then you need his signature racquet the Babolat Pure Aero.
+If you want something a good tennis racquet model that can provide the kind of awesome topspin control and power that Rafa Nadal gets on his shots then you need his signature racquet the Babolat Pure Aero.

-Although all racquets can be used by men or women and are generally unisex, if you are looking for one used by two of the greatest female players of all time in Venus and Serena Williams then the midsize Wilson Blade 104 is what they use for their baseline style of play.
+Although all tennis racquets can be used by men or women and are generally unisex, if you are looking for a brand used by two of the greatest female players of all time in Venus and Serena Williams then the midsize Wilson Blade 104 is what they use for their baseline style of play.

 The International Tennis Federation gives the following official guidelines on racquet size: